mica-web/mica-web.github.io/collections/_learn/03_workflows/glitch-and-github.md

 Open up the Command Palette again and again type "Glitch."
 This time, select **Glitch: Console**.
 This will open up your console view in VS Code.

 {: .callout }
-In the rest of these directions, whenever I use the word "console," I specifically mean this Glitch console in VS Code.
+In the rest of these directions, whenever I use the word "console," I specifically mean the Glitch console in VS Code.

 In the console, type `ssh-keygen` and press **Enter**.